bourbonbeefcake/Car-Rental-CMS-in-Java/README.md

 # Car Rental CMS in Java

 The project is built on MVC architecture on simple Java Swing.
+It is a BSc second year - second semester assignment in Software Development Module.
 <br><br>
 The controller keeps track of all open views and possible changes made to any of them.
 View concurency is implemented, meaning that changes happening to one view, are applied real-time to any other open views.
 This is done with the use of concurrent hashmaps that keep all views stored.
 <br><br>